Newport railway station (Shropshire): Restoration

 Due to Newport's proximity to the new town of Telford and the cities of Wolverhampton, Birmingham and Stoke-on-Trent, Newport is seen as a potential commuter town, but the absence of a station is a loss to the town.
 However, ever since the reinstatement of the line as far as Telford International Freight Park at Donnington, the reopening of Newport's station is seen "definitely be feasible", this would mean that freight that is currently routed through Wolverhampton to reach Scotland and the north, could benefit from a line through Newport to the West Coast Main Line at Stafford, thereby freeing up capacity from Telford to the West Midlands conurbation.

-The line is in the top 36 'Lines that should reopen' listing published by the Campaign for Better Transport.
+In 2009 the line was in the top 36 'Lines that should reopen' listing published by the Campaign for Better Transport.